plmercereau/chat-dbt/README.md

 OPENAI_ORGANIZATION=your-openai-organisation
 ```

-You can also pass a different dotenv file name as an option:
+You can also pass a different `.env` file name as an option:

 ```sh
 chat-dbt --env .env.custom